ReinaldoSalla/siamese-neural-network/README.md

-This notebook contains the code for creating a siamese neural network in keras.
+This notebook demonstrates the development of a siamese neural network used for facial identification.

 It was trained with 10 datasets (LFW, FERET, AT&T...) and tested with 1 dataset (MUCT), resulting in more then 700,000 images (350,000 pairs).